Patients lose care. Communities lose trust.

 Founder, Mindful Negotiating

-• “Placing the voices and lived experiences of those affected at the centre of cybercrime and cyber resilience is key to understand cybersecurity not only as a technical, legal, or economic issue, but also as an issue with social, psychological, and physical dimensions.”
+• “Placing the voices and lived experiences of those affected at the center of cybercrime and cyber resilience is key to understanding cybersecurity not only as a technical, legal, or economic issue, but also as an issue with social, psychological, and physical dimensions.”

 Bassant Hassib